kpander/drupal-boost-warmer/README.txt

 2. Boost is given a chance to expire any statically cached html pages that are no longer valid.

-3. The first 10 urls that haven't been statically cached by Boost are given page requests, causing them to be cached by Boost.
+3. The first 5 urls that haven't been statically cached by Boost are given page requests, causing them to be cached by Boost.
 (The number of urls is configurable in the admin/settings page.)

 INSTALLATION
 ============
+After installation in Drupal, this module will do nothing.

-For this module to work, you'll need to add a cron event to initiate the crawler at a regular interval.
+You must add a cron event to initiate the crawler at a regular interval.
 The following crontab example will crawl for pages to Boost every 10 minutes:

 */10 * * * * /usr/bin/wget -O - -q -t 1 http://YOUR-SITE.COM/boost-warmer/crawl

 CONFIGURATION
 =============
-@todo boost_warmer_admin.module
-@todo $conf[] vars

-After installing the module, go to /admin/config/system/boost-warmer to change the module settings.
+This module can be configured by setting variables in your settings.php file.
+Alternately, you can enable the Boost Warmer UI module to configure it via Drupal at the path: /admin/config/system/boost-warmer

+Available configuration variables include:

+  // Define the maximum number of page requests to execute each time Boost
+  // Warmer is called.
+  // Default value = 5
+  $conf['boost_warmer_max_requests'] = 10;

+  // Should we log Boost Warmer activity to watchdog()?
+Note: This will
+  // increase database activity if you're running Boost Warmer frequently and
+  // are using the Database Logging (dblog) module.
+  // Allowed values = 1 (Yes, log the activity) or 0 (No, don't log activity)
+  // Default value = 0
+  $conf['boost_warmer_use_watchdog'] = 1;

+  // Define a specific string for the 'user agent' when requesting pages.
+This
+  // allows you to set something specific that you can filter for (or exclude)
+  // when reviewing server or analytics logs.
+  // Default value = "Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US; rv:1.8.1.13) Gecko/20080311 Firefox/2.0.0.13"
+  $conf['boost_warmer_user_agent'] = "Boost Warmer agent";

+  // Define a set of paths that Boost Warmer should include in the full list of
+  // urls it will crawl.
+  $paths = array(
+    'my-test-page',
+    'contact',
+    'contact/submission-received',
+  );
+  $conf['boost_warmer_urls_static'] = implode("\n", $paths);

 CREDITS